 When do adopt palms up or palms down hand position in meditation?

-There is no right or wrong way of keeping your hands in a particular position.
-As previously stated, it all depends on your intention and current mood.
+There is no right or wrong way to position your hands in meditation; it all depends on your intention and current mood.

-Has the day ruined your mood or do you feel lively?
+- Has your day been challenging, or do you feel lively?

-Based on your answers to questions like the above, you can determine whether your palms should face upwards or downwards.
+Based on your answers to these questions, you can decide whether your palms should face upwards or downwards.

-If your mind is anxious, is working on overdrive, or is extremely chaotic, you might want to release some energy by placing your palms down.
-When you need a sense of security and safety, use an appropriate mudra and keep your hands on your knees with palms down to ground yourself.
+If your mind is anxious, overactive, or chaotic, you might benefit from releasing excess energy by placing your palms down.
+When you seek a sense of security and grounding, use an appropriate mudra with your hands on your knees, palms down.

-On the contrary, if you feel content or want to show gratitude to the universe, share this feeling of love and kindness with the world by keeping your palms facing upwards.
-And whenever you are feeling low, sad, or depressed, facing your palms upwards will allow you to receive the same love and kindness in return.
+Conversely, if you feel content or want to express gratitude to the universe, keep your palms facing upwards to share feelings of love and kindness with the world.
+When feeling low, sad, or depressed, facing your palms upwards can help you receive love and kindness in return.
+This position also encourages you to draw in positive energy from your surroundings while absorbing the knowledge the divine offers.